DSD-DBS/capellambse-context-diagrams/docs/custom_diagram.md

 ### `filter`

 Whenever you have a list of elements and you want to filter them, you can use the `filter` keyword.
-The `filter` keyword takes a dictionary as an argument.
+The `filter` keyword takes a dictionary or a string as an argument.
 The dictionary should have the key as the attribute name and the value as the value you want to filter on.

 ```yaml
 get: